Slipped Disc Treatment

 When you visit us in Victoria, London, your care plan is tailored to your unique condition and goals.
 The process typically includes:

-- Targeted treatment– options may include slipped disc chiropractic care London , spinal decompression, chiropractic adjustments, Prolozone injections, and shockwave therapy for herniated disc.
+- Targeted treatment – options may include specialist regenerative care , spinal decompression, regenerative injection therapy, Prolozone injections, and shockwave therapy for herniated disc.

 Because our treatments are non-invasive, you can usually return to daily activities straight after your session.